mechmatt01/Replit-Spandex-Revolution-Radio-Website-V2/replit.md

 - **Countdown Timer**: Configured to countdown to August 10th, 2025 at 12:00 PM for the first broadcast launch.
 - **E-commerce**: Direct checkout system for merchandise with "Buy Now" buttons and order confirmation.
 - **Security**: Enhanced security headers (CSP, HSTS), XSS vulnerability fixes, and regular dependency updates.
-- **Deployment**: Optimized for Replit autoscale deployment with Vite for frontend builds and ESBuild for backend bundling.
+- **Deployment**: Successfully deployed to Firebase Hosting with custom domain.
+Live at spandex-salvation-radio.com (deployed August 2, 2025).

 ## External Dependencies